As higher education students across the globe graduate, universities are finding innovative ways of marking their achievements remotely.

 Looking beyond graduation, what can your institution do to support the incoming class of students and encourage prospective international students to enroll?

-Discover insights from exclusive QS survey research by downloading free copy of our report: The Impact of the Coronavirus on Prospective International Students.
+Discover insights from exclusive QS survey research by downloading a free copy of our report: The Impact of the Coronavirus on Prospective International Students.

 Additionally, if you’d like to see a breakdown of the QS coronavirus student survey results based on study level, download our free white paper: How COVID-19 is Impacting Prospective International Students at Different Study Levels.